Rear-end collision in the road highway

 Can I Be Compensated for My Injuries from an Atlanta Rear-End Car Crash?

 You may be eligible to recover compensation in a personal injury claim if you were hurt in a rear-ender and someone else was at fault.
 Some factors affecting your compensation include the extent and severity of your injuries and whether you share liability.
-In Georgia, you can recover compensation if you were less than 50 percent at fault, although your share of liability will reduce your total compensation amount.
+In Georgia, you can recover compensation if you are less than 50 percent at fault, although your share of liability will reduce your total compensation amount.

 Depending on the facts of the accident, you may be able to recover compensation for: